Masks on airplanes: Where things stand on personal protection and social distancing

 The airline has also turned off some computers and kiosks at ticket counters to encourage social distancing.

-"American will not assign 50% of main cabin middle seats or seats near flight attendant jump seats on every flight, and will only use those middle seats when necessary," the carrier's temporary policy reads.
+On flights through May 31, "American will not assign 50% of main cabin middle seats or seats near flight attendant jump seats on every flight, and will only use those middle seats when necessary," the carrier's temporary policy reads.

 JetBlue Airways